highlyavailable/RateMyProfessor.com-Web-Scraper/README.md

 ![RMP_error_2](https://user-images.githubusercontent.com/72423203/210110197-f4235619-e65f-4d72-b03e-163277a7726d.png)

 As a temporary fix, I have added the `show_more_timeout` argument to allow the user to specify how many seconds the script should continue pressing the 'Show More' button before the script scrapes the data from the page.
+The idea here is that after subsequent presses of the 'Show More' button, the page will start containing all professors from RateMyProfessors.com.
+Since this can be very large, the user can instead set a length of time that will result in a timeout so that the script isn't continuously pressing 'Show More' even when the professors appearing on the page may not be all from the school corresponding top the given `sid`.

-This fix is not optimal, as after the page is filled with a lot of professors, the script must check what school the professor is from before writing the data to the JSON file.
+This fix is not optimal, as after the page is filled with a lot of professors, the script must perform an additional check to only add professors that are from the school corresponding to the desired `sid`.

 1. Install the requirements by running `pip3 install -r requirements.txt` in the project directory.
 2. Run `python3 rmp_scrape/fetch.py` to scrape the data.